Viteac/Database_of_people/README.md

-# Catalog_of_people - Python3
+# Database_of_people - Python3
-Catalog of People, store people with datas.
+Database of People, store people with datas.